Tajikistan: Tough Hiking in the Poorest Ex-Soviet Republic

 I based myself in the Artuch Mountaineering and Tourist Camp, built by the Soviets in 1971 for mountain climbers and hikers from around the Iron Curtain.
 It hasn’t changed much.
 Neither has the setting.

-The camp consists of the main lodge of shared rooms over a big dining area and some spruced-up cottages with heat and modern shower.
+The camp consists of the main lodge of shared rooms over a big dining area and some spruced-up cottages with heat and a modern shower.
 My cottage featured a carpeted prayer room for Muslims.

 Yes, Tajikistan is your prototype off-the-beaten-path destination.
 In fact, it’s so off the beaten path there is no path.